-Born a slave just before the end of the American Civil War, George Washington Carver rose to prominence as a botanist and agricultural pioneer.
+Born enslaved just before the end of the American Civil War, George Washington Carver rose to prominence as a botanist and agricultural pioneer.
 Although most famous today for his landmark work with peanuts, Carver’s innovations earned him the friendship and respect of some of the most influential men of the 20th century, who regularly sought his advice and counsel.

 Booker T. Washington helped launch Carver’s career

 Carver was a professor and recent graduate student at what is now Iowa State University when he first came to Booker T. Washington's attention in 1896.
-Born into slavery as Carver had been, Washington was the most famous black man in America and had founded the all-black Tuskegee Normal and Industrial Institute in Alabama some 15 years earlier.
+Born into slavery as Carver had been, Washington was the most famous Black man in America and had founded the all-Black Tuskegee Normal and Industrial Institute in Alabama some 15 years earlier.
 He lured Carver to Alabama to head up Tuskegee’s recently-created agricultural department, where Carver would spend the next four decades.

-Washington came into conflict with other black leaders, particularly W.E.B.
+Washington came into conflict with other Black leaders, particularly W.E.B.
 Du Bois, for his conservative, pragmatic approach to civil rights issues, advocating that African Americans should focus on gaining vocational skills to increase their prosperity, even if it meant accepting racial segregation, discrimination and a lack of traditional academic achievement.

 Carver aligned himself with Washington’s thinking, but this didn’t prevent the two from clashing.
 Although his salary was double that of some other Tuskegee staffers, Carver balked at handling many of his day-to-day teaching and administrative responsibilities.